soderlind/move-domains-to-afd/README.md

 Azure Front Door (AFD) [doesn't support AFD managed certificates](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-how-to-onboard-apex-domain#enable-https-on-your-custom-domain) for the apex (root) domain :confused:, so you must bring your own certificates.
 I use [Key Vault Acmebot](https://github.com/shibayan/keyvault-acmebot) and its [bulk add form](https://github.com/shibayan/keyvault-acmebot/issues/230#issuecomment-769638846) to create Let's Encrypt certificates.

->**NOTE**, the Let's Encrypt SAN certificate doesn't support more than 100 domains, so don't add more at a time.
+>**NOTE**: The Let's Encrypt SAN certificate doesn't support more than 100 domains, so don't add more at a time.
 I suggest you add 50 domains at a time.

 #### Key Vault Acmebot, Azure Key Vault and Azure Front Door access policies